Rob Edwards (footballer, born 1982): Watford

 On 11 May 2022, Edwards was announced as the new head coach of Watford, taking over from Roy Hodgson at the conclusion of the 2021–22 season.
 His first game on 1 August was a 1–0 home win over Sheffield United with a goal by João Pedro.

-On 26 September 2022, Edwards was sacked as head coach after winning three out of ten league games and with Watford in 10th place.
+On 26 September 2022, Edwards was dismissed as head coach after winning three out of ten league games and with Watford in 10th place.
 Slaven Bilic succeeded him on the same day.

 Luton Town

 Rob Edwards pictured during his time at Luton Town F.C. in 2023.

 On 17 November 2022, Edwards was appointed manager of Championship club Luton Town, rivals of Edwards' previous club Watford.
-In his first season at the club, he guided Luton to the Premier League, via the play-off final against Coventry City, through a third-place finish in the Championship and a two legged play-off semi-final win over Sunderland.
-His Luton Town team subsequently beat Coventry in the EFL Championship playoff final, drawing 1–1 after extra time, and winning 6–5 on penalties.
-Despite taking them to the Premier League, his team were relegated at the end of the season after a 4–2 home defeat to Fulham.
+In his first season at the club, he guided Luton to the Premier League, via the play-off final against Coventry City, through a third-place finish in the Championship, a two legged play-off semi-final win over Sunderland, and a win over Coventry in the EFL Championship playoff final, finishing extra time 1–1 and winning 6–5 on penalties.
+His team were relegated at the end of the season after a 4–2 home defeat to Fulham.

-In January 2025, following a 2–1 away defeat to QPR and having only achieved seven wins in twenty six games, Edwards left Luton Town by mutual agreement.
-By the time of his departure, Luton were sitting 20th in the Championship, only two points above the relegation zone.
+In January 2025, following a 2–1 away defeat to QPR and having only achieved seven wins in 26 games, Edwards left Luton Town by mutual agreement.
+The club sat in 20th place in the Championship, two points above the relegation zone.